sisap-challenges/sisap-challenges.github.io/tasks.md

 - **Ranking:** Best queries-per-second for results having a recall bigger than $90%$ of our baseline recall[^2] w.r.t a public gold standard (partial ranking, working with GitHub Actions) and w.r.t. a private gold standard (final ranking).

 [^2]: Santoyo, F., Chávez, E., & Téllez, E. S. (2014).
 A compressed index for hamming distances.
 In Similarity Search and Applications: 7th International Conference, SISAP 2014, Los Cabos, Mexico, October 29-31, 2014.
 Proceedings 7 (pp. 113-126).
 Springer International Publishing.

+### General notes
+We will impose hard wall times (12hrs) for construction and searching for verification and reproduction (final ranking).
+We expect that people already specify hyperparameters in the solutions for each subset and task.